- Search The Registry

 His solo career got off to a promising start with the powerful ballad "My Whole World Ended (The Moment You Left Me)," which cracked the pop and soul Top Ten in early 1969.
-His last hit to reach the Top Ten was the Van McCoy-produced dance ballad "Walk Away From Love," 1976.
-After leaving Motown in 1977, Ruffin recorded for Warner Brothers and later, with RCA accompanied by Eddie Kendricks.
+His last hit to reach the Top Ten was the Van McCoy-produced dance ballad "Walk Away From Love" in 1976.
+After leaving Motown in 1977, Ruffin recorded for Warner Brothers and, later, with RCA, accompanied by Eddie Kendricks.

 R. R. Bowker Co., Copyright 1980

 A Celebration of Black Music Style in America 1930-1975

 by Merlis Davin Seay, Forward by Etta James